junhao-code/mobile-system-design/README.md

 A text-based stateless protocol - most popular choice for CRUD (Create, Read, Update, and Delete) operations.
 - pros:
   - easy to learn, understand, and implement.
+  - same resource (URI) can be fetched in different data formats(JSON, XML, etc)
+  - stateless - highly scalable, could improve availability of the app
-  - easy to cache using built-in HTTP caching mechanism.
+  - easy to cache using built-in HTTP caching mechanism. (could cache calls with different URIs)
   - loose coupling between client and server.
 - cons:
   - less efficient on mobile platforms since every request requires a separate physical connection.
-  - schemaless - it's hard to check data validity on the client.
+  - schemaless - it's hard to check data validity on the client, over / under fetching of data as the queries data structure is predefined by the server
   - stateless - needs extra functionality to maintain a session.
   - additional overhead - every request contains contextual metadata and headers.
+- when to use:
+  - Limited bandwidth and resources.
+  - Ease of coding is a requirement.
+(Although each API needs to be coded separately)
+  - Caching is a requirement.
+  - Not meant for streaming communication.
+  - Not meant for bi-directional communication.

 #### GraphQL
 A query language for working with API - allows clients to request data from several resources using a single endpoint (instead of making multiple requests in traditional RESTful apps).
 - pros:
+  - single endpoint and single HTTP method (POST), and the client has more power on what it wants by specifying it in the request payload
   - schema-based typed queries - clients can verify data integrity and format.
-  - highly customizable - clients can request specific data and reduce the amount of HTTP-traffic.
+  - highly customizable - clients can achieve precise fetching by requesting specific data, and in turn reduce the amount of HTTP-traffic.
+  - fast - single network call can accommodate all the data client requests, in contrast to multiple calls with RESTFul APIs
   - bi-directional communication with GraphQL Subscriptions (WebSocket based).
 - cons:
-  - more complex backend implementation.
+  - complex queries will result in more complex backend implementation.
+  - complicated caching since it makes use of a single URL
+  - complicated rate limiting
   - "leaky-abstraction" - clients become tightly coupled to the backend.
   - the performance of a query is bound to the performance of the slowest service on the backend (in case the response data is federated between multiple services).
+- when to use:
+  - Rapid changing of data requirements?
+Consider GraphQL!
+  - When the clients need to dynamically iterate and design data as per their need, thereby making efficient use of limited bandwidth.
+  - Caching, rate-limiting, monitoring is not a requirement.
+  - Not meant for streaming communication.
+  - Not meant for bi-directional communication.

 #### WebSocket
 Full-duplex communication over a single TCP connection.